zetanumbers/book/src/natural-aliasing.md

 to use a map to the natural numbers \\(\mathbb{N}^A\\), which would more closely resemble the hierarchy of borrows.

 In the first half of the 20th century mathematicians were investigating bounds of the classical logic.
-As one of significant results of this work Gerhard Gentzen prooved the cut-elimination theorem, which relates to the consistency of logic.
+As one of significant results of this work Gerhard Gentzen proved the cut-elimination theorem, which relates to the consistency of logic.
 Proof's essential part is reasoning about logical connectives and their introduction and elimination.
 This thinking will suit our purposes for proving that some types' properties are closed under interactions with them.